 - 1. NBC does not singulate products. - 2.
 Conveyor operations before and after NBC are vital to proper application decisions. - 3.
 The conveyor downstream from progressive release NBC must run at a speed which allows it to receive products as fast as they are released from the NBC conveyor. - 4.
 There will not be a gap or means of detecting a specific product, directly on the end of NBC without a downstream speed-up bed. - 5.
 When feeding sortation from NBC, use a split metering belt to singulate individual products when specific minimum gap is required. - 6.
 NBC cannot be fed from an upstream conveyor at a rate exceeding the NBC rate, especially from a curve. - 7.
 Convey all products along one side of NBC unless products are nearly the same width and closely match the conveyor width.
 Skewing beds are available to accomplish this. - 8.
-During accumulation, product density (packing) increases with product weight and speed. - NBC conveyor requires a MHS Conveyor Nitta Belt Welding Tool Kit for splicing the belt for 500-AT drives ONLY.
-This tool kit was developed by Nitta Corporation for MHS Conveyor NBC belt requirements and are available only from MHS Conveyor. - 10.
+During accumulation, product density (packing) increases with product weight and speed. - 9.
+For all applications, Nitta belt shall be used. - 10.
+Under no circumstances shall a mechanical lace be used with the Nitta blue urethane welded belt MHS Conveyor P/N 1205548. - 11.
+NBC conveyor requires a MHS Conveyor Nitta Belt Welding Tool Kit for splicing the belt.
+This tool kit was developed by Nitta Corporation for MHS Conveyor NBC belt requirements and are available only from MHS Conveyor. - 12.
 Limit the length of NBC conveyors to 150'.
-If you have a requirement beyond 150' contact Applications Engineering. - 11.
-Always locate the drive bed at the charge end of the primary conveyor. - 12.
+If you have a requirement beyond 150' contact Applications Engineering. - 13.
+Always locate the drive bed at the charge end of the primary conveyor. - 14.
 Totes may have up to a 2" taper on each end without affecting the function of the electronic sensors.
-Customers who have tapered totes may request MHS Conveyor to perform a product test with test product supplied by the customer. - 13.
-A mechanical lace can be used for applications equal to or less than 150 lbs. of belt, and only with the 150-AT drive. - 14.
-For all applications over 150 lbs. of belt pull, welded belt shall be used. - 15.
-Under no circumstances shall a mechanical lace be used with the blue urethane welded belt MHS Conveyor P/N 1205548. - 16.
+Customers who have tapered totes may request MHS Conveyor to perform a product test with test product supplied by the customer. - 15.
 All accumulation conveyors require a discharge brake zone up to 129 FPM unless discharging to belt unit.
-For speeds at 130 FPM and above, a pivoting blade stop, blade stop, or brake belt unit is required. - 17.
-Due to the direct drive train, speeds may vary +/- 10% from stated speeds. - 18.
-The minimum bed length for all NBC Flat Belt drives is 8'. - 19.
-The 150-AT has an air take-up with a maximum belt take-up of 30", a maximum belt pull of 150 lbs. and is used for lengths from 12' to 65'. - 20.
-The 500-AT has an air take-up with a maximum belt take-up of 55", a maximum belt pull of 500 lbs. and is used for lengths from 12' up to 150'. - 21.
-Use the NBC Application Program to determine the drive style (150-AT or 500-AT) and horsepower size based on rate and speed requirements. - 22.
-Take away speed to be equal or greater than NBC Flat Belt. - 23.
-Pricing includes: bed, end assembles, and belting. - 24.
+For speeds at 130 FPM and above, a pivoting blade stop, blade stop, or brake belt unit is required. - 16.
+Due to the direct drive train, speeds may vary +/- 10% from stated speeds. - 17.
+The minimum bed length for all NBC Flat Belt drives is 8'. - 18.
+The 150-AT has an air take-up with a maximum belt take-up of 30", a maximum belt pull of 150 lbs. and is used for lengths from 12' to 65'. - 19.
+The 500-AT has an air take-up with a maximum belt take-up of 55", a maximum belt pull of 500 lbs. and is used for lengths from 12' up to 150'. - 20.
+Use the NBC Application Program to determine the drive style (150-AT or 500-AT) and horsepower size based on rate and speed requirements. - 21.
+Take away speed to be equal or greater than NBC Flat Belt. - 22.
+Pricing includes: bed, end assembles, and belting. - 23.
 Floor supports are not included.
-See Support and Connections for details. - 25.
+See Support and Connections for details. - 24.
 Maximum amount of continuous skew is 12' not including maintenance skews.